Policy

 *Horizontally scrollable

-The Group systematically conducts risk assessments of target chemical substances handled at its plants and research laboratories and takes necessary risk mitigation measures.
+Our Group systematically conducts risk assessments of target chemical substances handled at our factories and research laboratories and takes necessary risk mitigation measures.

 Safety and Accident Prevention Activities

-For safe operations and business continuity, we have implemented measures on both the hardware and software fronts, and have also established response and action plans in the event of any emergency situations, which we regularly practice through training.
+For safe operations and business continuity, we have implemented measures on both the hardware and software perspectives, and have also established response and action plans in the event of any unusual situations, which we regularly practice through training.

 Following the Great Hanshin-Awaji Earthquake in 1995, we have continued to implement seismic reinforcement of buildings and production facilities.
 In addition, since 2007, we have been working on the formulation of a business continuity plan (BCP) and training.
 Kashima Factory was damaged in the 2011 Great East Japan Earthquake, but it was able to quickly resume operations as a result of BCP training.
 Based on this disaster experience, we are continuously conducting reviews of BCP training and response manuals.